First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Introduction

 \section{Introduction}

 Elucidation of the various baryon--baryon interactions is a goal of modern nuclear physics.
 To construct a framework which generalizes the nuclear force, studies are being conducted on interactions between the octet baryons of flavor $SU(3)$ which contain strange quarks ($s$) in addition to up ($u$) and down ($d$) quarks.
-Although the strange quark is light enough that flavor $SU(3)$ symmetry is manifest, it has a mass significantly larger than $u$ and $d$.
+Although the mass of the strange quark is smaller than the QCD scale parameter ($\Lambda_{QCD}$), it is also significantly larger than $u$ and $d$.
 Hence, the strangeness ($S$) of a system becomes an important identifier for comparing, in theories and experiments, phenomena which reflect the complex mechanisms of quantum chromodynamics (QCD) in a hadronic system.
 Therefore, it is essential to understand not only $S=-1$ systems containing one strange quark, but also $S=-2$ systems, particularly $\Lambda \Lambda$ and the $\Xi N$ interactions.
 The reason why is because, in order to bind two strange quarks to a nucleus, it is necessary to insert a $\Xi^-$ hyperon, having a shorter lifetime, into a nucleus, with a smaller production cross section than for a $\Lambda$ hyperon.
 In spite of such difficulties, a sequential decay event of a double $\Lambda$ hypernucleus in which the nucleus contains two $\Lambda$ hyperons was discovered in 1963 using nuclear emulsion irradiated with $K^-$ beams; the double $\Lambda$ hypernucleus exhibited a strongly-attractive $\Lambda \Lambda$ interaction energy ($\Delta B_{\Lambda\Lambda}$) can be obtained through the binding energy of the two $\Lambda$ hyperons ($B_{\Lambda\Lambda}$).
 If the mass of the $\Xi^-$ atom or the $\Xi$ hypernucleus is reconstructed through the binding energy of $\Lambda$ in the nucleus ($B_\Lambda$), then the $\Xi N$ interaction strength can be obtained using its binding energy $B_{\Xi^-}$.
 A $\Xi^-$ atom and a $\Xi$ hypernucleus can be distinguished by the magnitude of $B_{\Xi^-}$.